Vendimia: Mendoza’s Grape Harvest Festival

-Fiesta de la Vendimia events begin in January and February, and culminate during the first week of March, when 40,000 visitors come to celebrate and enjoy the local nectar, awakening the normally sleepy northern city.
+Fiesta de la Vendimia events begin in January and February, and culminate during the last week of February, when 40,000 visitors come to celebrate and enjoy the local nectar, awakening the normally sleepy northern city.
 Aside from an abundance of Malbec, the city-wide party features traditional cuisine, folkloric song and dance, and the main event — a beauty contest to select the ‘Queen of Vendimia.’

 Wine connoisseurs from around the world and artists from all over South America descend on Mendoza during this time, creating a carnival-like atmosphere in the streets as the worlds of gauchos, international jet setters and Mendocinos (as locals are known) collide.